Nathan22Miles/PtxMCP/_README.md

 - Node.js 18+
     - I think this is automatically installed when you install Claude Desktop
-- One or more Paratext project folders on disk (each containing a `Settings.xml` and `*.U?SFM` book files)
+- One or more Paratext project folders on disk (each containing a `Settings.xml` and USFM book files)

 ## Setup/Installation

 In Claude Desktop
-    - Click your name in the bottom left corner
+    - Click button with your name in the bottom left corner
     - Click 'Settings'
     - Click 'Developers'
     - Click 'Edit Config'
     - Double click 'claude_desktop_config.json' to open editor

-Edit 'claude_desktop_config.json' to add server
+Edit 'claude_desktop_config.json' to add server as follows

 ```json
 {